swcarpentry/r-novice-inflammation/index.md

-But the two most important things are to use whatever language your colleagues are using, so that you can share you work with them easily, and to use that language *well*.
+But the two most important things are to use whatever language your colleagues are using, so you can share you work with them easily, and to use that language *well*.

 1. [Analyzing Patient Data](01-starting-with-data.html)